 - Declutter.
 The best places for a fire to take control over are those with piles of waste and clutter.
 With good housekeeping at your own workplace, there should be minimal risk of fire.

-- Familiarise the firefighting equipment in your business and the location for each.
-Fire extinguishers in your workplace have designated installation positions near exit doors and fire prone areas.
+- Familiarize the firefighting equipment in your business and the location for each.
+Fire extinguishers in your workplace have designated installation positions near exit doors and fire-prone areas.
 Employees should be able to spot them easily.

 - Store chemicals in a safe compartment.
-Read the information sheet about hazard warnings to ensure safety storage and usage.
+Read the information sheet about hazard warnings to ensure safe storage and usage.